CasaleMechaWeka/Battlecruisers/BATTLECRUISERS_ARCHITECTURE_GUIDE.md

 - **Maintainability:** Event-driven communication and dependency injection
 - **Testability:** Interface-based design enables comprehensive testing

 The architecture successfully balances **complexity** (supporting multiple game modes, extensive progression systems, and sophisticated AI) with **simplicity** (clear interfaces, consistent patterns, and modular components).
+Recent analytics and monetization integrations illustrate how third-party systems can be added safely via interfaces and provider facades without coupling gameplay to SDKs.

 ### Key Takeaways for New Developers